 One of the main reasons that you are reading this is because you are an avid book lover, just like me.
 That is why let me ask you this, do you want to make money with this love for reading and books?
-If the answer is yes, then you will love this article because here I am going to tell you which is profitable, book blogging or bookstagram?
+If the answer is yes, then you will love this article because here I am going to tell you which is more profitable, book blogging or bookstagram?
 Book blogging and bookstagram are two very popular income streams amongst book lovers, but it can be hard to understand where the profit actually lies.
+And, oh yes, you can make money by reading books!

 Book Blogging (Vs) Bookstagram 🆚